SamuelMarks/ml-params-pytorch/README.md

 ## Development guide

-To make the development of _ml-params-tensorflow_ type safer and maintain consistency with the other ml-params implementing projects, the [doctrans](https://github.com/SamuelMarks/doctrans) was created.
+To make the development of _ml-params-pytorch_ type safer and maintain consistency with the other ml-params implementing projects, the [doctrans](https://github.com/SamuelMarks/doctrans) was created.

-When TensorFlow itself changes—i.e., a new major version of TensorFlow is releases—then run the `sync_properties`, as shown in the module-level docstring here [`ml_params_pytorch/ml_params/type_generators.py`](ml_params_pytorch/ml_params/type_generators.py);
+When PyTorch itself changes—i.e., a new major version of PyTorch is released—then run the `sync_properties`, as shown in the module-level docstring here [`ml_params_pytorch/ml_params/type_generators.py`](ml_params_pytorch/ml_params/type_generators.py);

 To synchronise all the various other APIs, edit one and it'll translate to the others, but make sure you select which one is the gold-standard.

-As an example, using the `class TensorFlowTrainer` methods as truth, this will update the CLI parsers and config classes:
+As an example, using the `class TorchTrainer` methods as truth, this will update the CLI parsers and config classes:

     python -m doctrans sync --class 'ml_params_pytorch/ml_params/config.py' \
                             --class-name 'TrainConfig' \
                             --function 'ml_params_pytorch/ml_params/trainer.py' \
-                            --function-name 'TensorFlowTrainer.train' \
+                            --function-name 'TorchTrainer.train' \
                             --argparse-function 'ml_params_pytorch/ml_params/cli.py' \
                             --argparse-function-name 'train_parser' \
                             --truth 'function'